NotePlan/plugins/m1well.Expenses/README.md

 ### Content
 * `folderPath`
   * Path of the folder for the expenses Notes (if you change the path later on, then you also have to move the note(s)!)
-* `clusters`
+* `categories`
-  * Clusters of your expenses, e.g. 'Living', 'Groceries', 'Insurances', 'Media'
+  * Categories of your expenses, e.g. 'Living', 'Groceries', 'Insurances', 'Media'
 * `shortcuts`
-  * Shortcuts to skip the input of cluster and text
+  * Shortcuts to skip the input of category and text
-* `fixExpenses`
+* `fixedExpenses`
-  * Fix expenses in your life e.g. the monthly flat rent, the yearly car insurance or the monthly spotify subscription (which is deactivated in the example for show reasons)
+  * Fixed expenses in your life e.g. the monthly flat rent, the yearly car insurance or the monthly spotify subscription (which is deactivated in the example for show reasons)

 ### Example